 Due to the current uncertainty, it may be beneficial to delay resolving your matter until a later period.
 However, it might make sense to at least start negotiations, whether it be directly or in consultation with a lawyer, so that things can begin progressing at least.
 If you have agreed as to how you’re going to divide your property, there is nothing stopping you now from finalising that agreement.

-It is important that you contact an experienced Brisbane family lawyer as to how the changing value of assets could affect your entitlements and future financial position.
+It is important that you contact an experienced Toowoomba family lawyer as to how the changing value of assets could affect your entitlements and future financial position.
 Do not let this situation compromise your current or future wellbeing, take your time and get the right advice.